 This document includes social-economic rights as well as civil-political rights, and also makes reference to the "common civilisation" shared by Arab States.
 The coming into force of the Charter and its monitoring mechanisms – the Arab Human Rights Committee and the Arab Sub-Commission on Human Rights – have been welcomed as hopeful signs for the advancement of human rights in the region.
 However, it has also come under heavy criticism, for example, due to the lack of prohibition for cruel punishment, for guaranteeing economic and social rights only to citizens, for making some rights contingent on the Islamic Sharia, for allowing the imposition of the death penalty on children if the national law provides for this, and also for allowing limitations on freedom of thought, conscience and religion if so provided by law.

-Efforts have been under way in the ASEAN region towards ensuring that this regional body fulfil its 2009 commitment to the establishment of an Intergovernmental Commission on Human Rights.
-The 2009 Terms of Reference for this Commission outlined that it will uphold "Respect for international human rights principles, including universality, indivisibility, interdependence and inter-relatedness of all human rights and fundamental freedoms, as well as impartiality, objectivity, non-selectivity, non-discrimination, and avoidance of double standards and politicization".
+The ASEAN Intergovernmental Commission on Human Rights (AICHR) was established in 2009 as a consultative body of the Association of Southeast Asian Nations.
+The human rights commission exists to promote and protect human rights, and regional co-operation on human rights in the 10 member states of ASEAN.
+The Terms of Reference for this Commission mandate it with upholding "Respect for international human rights principles, including universality, indivisibility, interdependence and inter-relatedness of all human rights and fundamental freedoms, as well as impartiality, objectivity, non-selectivity, non-discrimination, and avoidance of double standards and politicization".

 Human rights exist for us all.
 So how can we make use of them?
 It is clear that their mere existence is not enough to put an end to human rights violations, since we all know that these are committed every day, in every part of the globe.
 So can they really make a difference?
 How can we use them?